So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 The Rathauspark of the hotel name is the park that flanks the market.
 It features its own seasonal displays that include the famous (at least locally) tree of glowing hearts.

-Behind the hotel is the Long Hall bar, which is an excellent choice should you also want to watch the 2022 World Cup in company.
+The road behind the hotel has the Long Hall bar, which is an excellent choice should you also want to keep up with the football.

 Self-styled “Design Hotel” featuring a unique collection of glass art and a large inner courtyard.
 On the opposite side of the Christmas market from the Hotel Rathauspark, but equally close.